Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 In this lab, you have completed:

 + How to apply a Sensitivity label to word document
-+ Testing Sensitivity Label Impact by Sending and Opening an Encrypted Document
++ Testing Sensitivity Label Impact by Sending and Checking an Encrypted Document

 ## You have successfully completed the lab